jbarrow/LambdaNet/README.md

 in many ways to operate on real-world data.
 These will be enumerated later in the documentation.

+## Current Release

+The code from this repo doesn't reflect the current release of LambdaNet.
+The README for the current release on Hackage  [can be found here](https://github.com/jbarrow/LambdaNet/tree/8bb914712794cc87dd442a6577b34cdb72ad059b).

 ## Installation

 The first step is to follow the [HMatrix installation instructions](https://github.com/albertoruiz/hmatrix/blob/master/INSTALL.md).